Chris Paul: Off the court

 Paul is regularly ranked as one of the highest-paid athletes in the world by Forbes.
 Some of the companies that he has done business with include Nike and State Farm.
 For a State Farm ad campaign, he portrayed a fictional twin brother named Cliff Paul.
 Paul was also the cover athlete for the video game NBA 2K8.

 Paul was selected president of the National Basketball Players Association (NBPA) on August 21, 2013, after having served on the executive committee for four years.
 He was a key figure in the banning of Clippers owner Donald Sterling from the NBA following racist remarks Sterling made in 2014.
 In one interview, Paul mentioned a possible boycott if Sterling continued to own the team.
 Paul also played a significant role in the election of Michele Roberts as the Executive Director of the Players Association, giving a strong recommendation to the executive committee responsible for filling the position.
 On August 7, 2021, Paul's tenure as president ended when CJ McCollum was elected to the position.

+Paul is part owner of The Soccer Tournament.